dakolyay/port/content/blog-posts/sunflower-sutra.md

 And the most frequent negative impression will be **annoying**.
 For negative signs are risky and unproductive.

-This actively demonstrates that the safety mechanism does its work correctly and users do not complain about technical shortcomings, but about the format of the implementation of these techniques.

 ![](/images/worldcloud.png)

-Pilot Survey Open Ended-Questions

-1. rectangles -> room
-2. presentation
-3. open-ended questions
-4. method
-5. word cloud
-6. больше графиков

 ### **What we learned:**